gauthma/LaTeX/docs/README.md

 Unabridged copy
 ---

 When reading PDFs in front of a computer screen, it is exceedingly useful to have two copies of the document being read.
 In this way, one can quickly cross-reference different parts of the document---and this is all the more useful, the larger the document happens to be.
-With LaTeX, however, there is an extra nuance: the larger the document, the **longer it will take** to compile.
+With LaTeX, however, there is an extra nuance: the larger the document, the longer it will take **to compile**.
 So here's how I tackle the problem.

-First, for the simpler types---`bare`, `cv`, and `standalone`---there is `CompileTeX.bare.minimum.sh`, which `setup.sh` will rename to `CompileTeX.sh`, that just does a simple compile run.
-Here, there is nothing particularly complicated.
+First, for the simpler types---`bare`, `cv`, and `standalone`---there is `CompileTeX.bare.minimum.sh`, which `setup.sh` will rename to `CompileTeX.sh`, that just does a simple compile run---which is all that is required.

-For the not so simple types (everything else), the `CompileTeX.sh` script will do two kinds of builds: a "regular" build, and an "unabridged" build.
+For the not so simple types (everything else), the `CompileTeX.sh` script can do two kinds of builds: a "regular" build, and an "unabridged" build.
 The idea is that if the document is large, it can be divided into several partial documents, which are then `\include`'d in the main file.
 This makes it possible to build only a part of the document, using `\includeonly`. `CompileTeX.sh` will then also produce an unabridged copy, as if there was no `\includeonly`.
 This is done by copying the main `.tex`file into a new file called `Unabridged.tex`, and inserting in this latter file's preamble the line:

 ~~~ {.tex .numberLines}
 \let\include\input
 ~~~

-This done because `\include` always starts in a page, because it is supposed to be primarily used with chapters (which usually starts in a new page).
-But, as this is not the case with `\input`, with the above `\let` we can include, say, `\section`'s, and while the regular copy will, in this case, have extraneous `\newpage`'s, the unabridged one, will not.
+This done because `\include` always starts in a page, as it is supposed to be primarily used with chapters (which usually start in a new page).
+But, as this is not the case with `\input`, with the above `\let` we can include, say, `\section`'s---and while the regular copy will, in this case, have extraneous `\newpage`'s, the unabridged one, will not.

+**Note:** if `\include`'ng sections of a document with chapters, the chapter declarations **must be in the mainfile**.
+Otherwise the numbering of the sections will change; see below.

 Anyway, `Unabridged.tex` is then compiled into a different directory---so that the auxiliary files of both versions don't mingle.

-There is an important catch, however: when compiling a document with `include`'s, the compiler will generate one `.aux` file per `\include`.
+There is an important catch, however: when compiling a document with `include`'s, the compiler will generate one `.aux` file per `\include` (stored in the build dir).
 This is used to keep references and chapter/section numbers correct, when compiling a reduced version with `\includeonly`.
+If those `.aux` files are not there---e.g. after using the `clean` options to clean the build dir---compiling a mainfile with an `\includeonly` will yield an error.
+This is the reason for the `rebuild_aux` option to the compile script.
+I detail all those options below.

+By default, only the `report` type has enabled the building of an unabridged copy.
+For the other non-simple types, set `do_unabridged` to `true` in `CompileTeX.sh`, and then use the `clean` option to setup the build dir for the unabridged copy.

 LaTeX compiling
 ---

 Compiling LaTeX files is not a simple matter.
 Here I will just describe the command line options of the script `CompileTeX.sh`.
-Before that though, some remarks are in order.
+There exists a `small_build()` function, which just runs the compiler once; and a `big_build()` function, which compile once, builds bibliography, etc., if set, and then compiles three more times.
+Both functions also do the same actions to the unabridged copy, if there exists one.
+See the comments in `CompileTeX.sh` for more details.

 Note: there exists a variable, `do_bib`, which can be used---set it to `false`---to cause the script to ignore any `\cite` or `\nocite` commands, and never run the bibliography command.
 It is set to `true` by default.
+Similarly, there exists variable `do_idx` to enable or disable building the index.

-- no argument: run `LaTeX` compiling command once, without debug output.
+- no argument: run `small_build()`;

+- `big`: A full LaTeX build run, i.e. `big_build()`.

+- `clean`: removes everything in the build directories.
+And rebuilds its structure.
+By default this means create a link, inside the the build directory, to the biliography file  (this is always done, regardless of the value of `got_bib`).
+However, more actions may be required; see the "TeX Trickey" section below TODO.

-- `debug`: run `LaTeX` compiling command once, *with* debug output.
+- `debug`: run `small_build()`, but *with* debug output.

-- `big`: A full LaTeX build run: clean and run once, then run bib (if `got_bib` is `true`), then run three more times (usually two are enough, but in some thorny cases three are required, so...).
-If using bib is not set, just run three times.

 - `final`: `clean`s everything up, and them makes a `full` build.
-If you need the final PDF document to have a different name, then you can use the `endname` variable, which the last command in this function sets as its name.
+If you need the final PDF document to have a different name, then you can use the `endname` variable, which the last command in this function sets as its name;

-- `clean`: removes everything in the `build/` directory.
-And rebuilds its structure.
-By default this means create a link to the biliography file inside the the `build` directory (this is always done, regardless of the value of `got_bib`).
-However, more actions may be required; see the "TeX Trickeyy" section below.

-- `get_compiler_pid`: used in the `vim` code that builds the `LaTeX` command on writing the `.tex` file (see [myvim](https://github.com/gauthma/myvim)).
+- `get_compiler_pid`: used in the `vim` code that builds the `LaTeX` command on writing the `.tex` file (see [myvim](https://github.com/gauthma/myvim));

-- `killall_tex`: used to kill a running compile process (only used from within `vim`).
+- `killall_tex`: used to kill a running compile process (only used from within `vim`);

-**NOTA BENE:** for the `report` class, both normal (no argument) and `full` compiling also trigger the compilation of the **unabridged copy**; see below.
+- `rebuild_aux`: reconstructs the `.aux` files database used by the `\include[only]` macros;

+- `symlinks`: reconstructs the symlinks needed in build directory(ies);

+- `u2r`: replaces the regular, possibly abridged PDF file, with its unabridged counterpart.
+This is useful when one wants to read, more than to write, the document.
+As I usually have both version open in the PDF viewer, and it auto-updates, doing this leaves me with two open copies of the full document, which makes reading all that much easier.

-The files in the `includes/` directory are files that are supposed to be *included* in another file, and *not* compiled on their own.
+A final note: the files in the `includes/` directory are files that are supposed to be *included* in another file, and *not* compiled on their own.
 Next follows a brief description of available types.

+Further reading
+---

+to be done.